SxryxnshS5/Likhaan-Text_Editor/README.md

 ### Search Functionality
 Implemented within the `MainForm` class, the search function allows users to find specific text in the document, using a dialog box to input the search query.

+## GitHub Actions Deployment

+This project uses GitHub Actions to automate the build and release process:

+1. **Builds on Push to Main**: Each push to the `main` branch triggers an automated workflow to build the project.
+2. **Artifact Upload**: After building, the executable is zipped and uploaded as an artifact.
+3. **Automated Releases**: The workflow creates a release draft on GitHub with the latest build, making it available for download.

+### Workflow File

+The GitHub Actions workflow is defined in `.github/workflows/dotnet-desktop.yml`.
+It includes the following jobs:
+- **Build**: Checks out the code, builds the solution using MSBuild, and uploads the output as an artifact.
+- **Release**: Downloads the artifact, creates a GitHub release, and attaches the executable.

 ## Contributions